-- Riding pants – my thoughts on jodhpurs can be read here.
-I ride in Argentine bombachas in khaki or stone colour and they are the duck’s nuts!
+- Riding pants – in general, it’s best to pack three pairs.
+I ride in Argentine bombachas and they are the duck’s nuts!
 Made from durable cotton fabric, so they’re resistant to the pesky hook thorns that can be found in Africa.
 For hot climates they are incredibly cool and can also be worn as dress pants.
 I get so many comments on these pants and could sell them twice over to fellow riders.
-Pack 3 pairs of riding pants.
-A friend also recently put me onto Kerrits which, I am going to admit, I am now a big fan of!
+A friend also recently put me onto Kerrits which I must admit I am now a big fan of!
 And the other ones to try are Irideon riding tights.
 So if bombachas aren’t for you, check out our blog posts on Kerrits and Irideon tights.

 - Padded bike shorts – a pair of padded bike pants underneath your riding clothes will prevent many a sore bum if you’re riding up to six or seven hours per day, and can serve as a cheaper alternative to a seat saver.
 Consider slipping a pair under your riding pants if your horse riding holiday involves long hours in the saddle.

-- Long sleeved cotton shirts, closed front.
+- Long sleeved cotton shirts, with a closed front.
 If you’re in a sticky environment (think Africa, Brazil, Australia) these shirts are awesome for sun protection.
 And for colder climates you can wear a vest over the top or thermals underneath.
 My favourite Australian companies are dust n boots and RB Sellars.
-If your horse riding holiday is in Africa be sure to get subdued colours stay away from red or hot pink.
-I’m a sucker for the blues, khaki or green.
+If your horse riding holiday is in Africa, be sure to get subdued colours – stay away from red or hot pink.
+I’m a sucker for blue, khaki or green.

 - Thermals – the trick to riding in cold or unpredictable weather is to dress in layers, and thermals make the perfect base layer!
-My favourites are the Icebreaker thermals made from the natural fibres of merino wool, perfect for ALL weather conditions.
+My favourites are Icebreaker thermals made from the natural fibres of merino wool, perfect for ALL weather conditions.
 Check out this post for more information.

-- A lightweight rain jacket is always a good idea if they aren’t provided by the outfitter.
+- A rain jacket is always a good idea if they aren’t provided by the outfitter.
 If you’re going somewhere especially prone to wild weather, waterproof overpants can be a lifesaver, too.